Moh4mmedSuf/NBA-Players-Stats-Scraping-Analysis-/README.md

 to do some Analysis.
 # My goals were:
 1. discover trends over the past 10 years
-2. Comparing The Regular Season to The Playoffs
+2. Comparing The Regular Season to The Playoffs.
-3. Minutes & Points Distribution
+3. Minutes & Points Distribution.
 4. Find the most Productive Player in the past 10 years and 5 years.
 5. Prove That Giannis is The Best Player in The NBA Statistically.